|Years||2002 World Championships (Lt 2- 1st)|

 The next year, 1999, after not quite making the cut again at GB trials, she more or less repeated these results, but with Helen Casey replacing Claire in the quad, which was then selected as the England crew for Naomi’s second Commonwealth Regatta in Canada.
 Their last race before leaving the UK was the National Championships where, embarassingly, they were pipped to the gold medal.
-“Because you’re the selected boat, everybody wants to beat you and you haven’t wound down for it properly, because it’s not your main focus,” she explains, adding, “But our boat was already on the way to Canada by then, so we got away with it.”
+“Because you’re the selected crew, everybody wants to beat you and you haven’t wound down for it properly, because it’s not your main focus,” she explains, adding, “But our boat was already on the way to Canada by then, so we got away with it.”
 After invaluable coaching input from Rosie Mayglothling, they were happy to finish only four seconds behind Canada and to win the silver medal.

-Now over 30, Naomi continued to trial unsuccessfully for GB for the next two years while enjoying considerable success at top domestic events with Upper Thames.
+Naomi continued to trial unsuccessfully for GB for the next two years while enjoying considerable success at top domestic events with Upper Thames.
 Notable achievements included qualifying for the first open women’s eights event at Henley Royal Regatta in 2000 (where she beat the author’s crew in the first round, in the rain, very early on the Saturday morning); winning the gold medal at the National Championships with the same crew; and winning lightweight quads again at Henley Women’s Regatta in 2001.

 International rowing career